lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 Check in the consumer window if all messages arrived - and in which order.

 We can get a little bit more information about the messages that are consumed from the topic.
-Stop the consumer - using `CTRL+C`.
+Stop the consumer - using <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 Now run this command to get the messages from the topic - this time with extended details:

 ```
 kafkacat -C -b kafka-1:19092 -t test-topic -f '\n\nValue (%S bytes): %s\nTimestamp: %T\tOffset: %o\n--\n'